heronsystems/OpenMACE/README.md

-# MACE_Auctioneer
+# OpenMACE
-Development of a decentralized asynchronous auctioneer strategy for the MACE architecture.
+Open source version of the MACE architecture.
 =======
 ## Table of Contents
 - [Description](#description)